Litchfield Towers: Dining services

 Until the 2007 academic year, the ground floor of the Litchfield towers complex housed two University dining facilities, both run by the French food service conglomerate Sodexo.
 "The Marketplace" (formerly known as C-Side) was an all-you-can-eat buffet serving traditional foods such as pastas and salad.
 The menu changed throughout the day, starting with breakfast foods such as waffles and cereal and ending with dinner dishes such as lasagna.
 The other, "Eddie's", was structured more like a food court, with several stand-alone food shops serving such foods as sandwiches, chicken, and hamburgers.
 Eddie's also contained a small grocery store mainly selling snack foods and pre-packaged dinners.
 The grocery store offered a small selection of kosher foods.
 The small shop in the lobby of Towers, "Common Grounds", which sells coffee, juice, bagels, and various other baked goods still remains.

 For the fall of 2007, the Litchfield Tower dining facilities were completely remodeled.
 The newly renovated dining hall has been named "Market Central", and contains six new all-you-can-eat venues and two takeout areas ("Market-To-Go" and "Quick Zone").
 Often referred to as just "Market" by campus residents, Market Central's venues offer a great deal of variety.
 The Flying S-T-A-R Diner, for example, offers around-the-clock breakfast while Magellan's serves up food from around the world such as eggrolls and other ethnic specialties.
 Upon entering, students present their campus IDs to gain access to all six venues for their entire duration in the facility.
 Meal passes or dining dollars can be used for admittance.
 In 2013, renovations to Market Central included doubling the size of the Quick Zone and the addition of "Towers Treats" ice cream and dessert booth.
+Another renovation on the eatery began in 2023 and was completed in 2025, which added colorful decor, an app-controlled jukebox, and greenery.
+The work also included 11 new cuisine concepts.
+An artificial intelligence technology developed by Amazon called Just Walk Out was also introduced.
+It allowed students to buy their items and leave The Market without having to check out.